liip/RMT/README.md

 Installation
 ------------

-RMT should be install with [Composer](http://getcomposer.org/).
+In order to use RMT your project should use [Composer](http://getcomposer.org/) as RMT will be installed as a dev-dependency.
 Just go on your project root directory and execute:

-    php composer.phar require liip/rmt 0.9.*         # lastest beta
+    php composer.phar require-dev liip/rmt 0.9.*         # lastest beta
     # or
-    php composer.phar require liip/rmt dev-master    # lastest unstable
+    php composer.phar require-dev liip/rmt dev-master    # lastest unstable

 Then you must initialize RMT by running the following command:

     php vendor/liip/rmt/command.php init

 This command will create for you a `rd.json` config file and a `RD` executable script in your root folder.
 For that point you can start using RMT, just execute it:

     ./RD

-Once here, the best is to pick one of the configuration example bellow and to adapt it to your need.
+Once here, the best is to pick one of the configuration example below and to adapt it to your needs.

 Usage
 -----
-Using RMT is very streintforward, you just have to run the command:
+Using RMT is very straightforward, you just have to run the command:

     ./RD release

 RMT will then do the following tasks:

-* Executing the prerequisites checks
+* Execute the prerequisites checks
-* Asking the user to answers potentials questions
+* Ask the user to answers potentials questions
 * Generate a new version number
-* Executing the pre-release actions
+* Execute the pre-release actions
-* Persisting the new version number
+* Persist the new version number
-* Executing the post-release actions
+* Execute the post-release actions

 ### Additional commands

 The `release` command is the main behavior of the tool, but some extra commands are available:

-* `current` will show you the current version number
+* `current` will show your project current version number (alias version)
+* `init` create rd.json config file

 Configuration
 -------------